Integral models of reductive groups and integral Mumford-Tate groups: Introduction

-\begin{thm} Let $G$ be a connected reductive group over a number field or $p$-adic field $K$, and let $V$ be a finite dimensional faithful representation of $G$.
-Let $N$ be the scheme-theoretic normaliser of $G$ in $\recht{GL}(V)$.
+\begin{thmn}[\ref{thm:main1}] Let $G$ be a connected reductive group over a number field or $p$-adic field $K$, and let $V$ be a faithful finite dimensional representation of $G$.
+Let $N$ be the scheme-theoretic normaliser of $G$ in $\mathtt{GL}(V)$.
 Let $\msc{G}$ be a model of $G$.
-Then the lattices $\Lambda$ in $V$ such that $\hat{G}_{\Lambda} \cong \msc{G}$ are contained in at most finitely many $N(K)$-orbits. \end{thm}
+Then the lattices $\Lambda$ in $V$ such that $\mathtt{mdl}_G(\Lambda) \cong \msc{G}$ are contained in at most finitely many $N(K)$-orbits. \end{thmn}

-In general, a model of $G$ will correspond to more than one $N(K)$-orbit of lattices, see examples \ref{voorbeeldcl} and \ref{voorbeeldll}.
-A variant of theorem \ref{maintheorem1} can be applied in the context of Shimura varieties.
-Let $g$ and $n > 2$ be positive integers, and let $\mathscr{A}_{g,n}$ be the moduli space of principally polarised abelian varieties of dimension $g$ with a given level $n$ structure.
-Let $S$ be a special subvariety of $\mathscr{A}_{g,n}$, and let $G$ be the generic (rational) Mumford--Tate group of $S$ (with respect to the variation of rational Hodge structures coming from the homology of the universal abelian variety with $\mathbb{Q}$-coefficients).
-Then the inclusion $S \hookrightarrow \mathscr{A}_{g,n}$ is induced by a morphism of Shimura data $\varrho\colon(G,X) \hookrightarrow (\recht{GSp}_{2g,\mathbb{Q}},\mathscr{H}_g)$ that is injective on the level of algebraic groups.
-On the other hand the variation of rational Hodge structures on $\msc{A}_{g,n}$ comes from a variation of integral Hodge structures related to homology with $\mathbb{Z}$-coefficients.
-This integral variation of Hodge structures corresponds to a lattice $\Lambda$ in the standard representation $V$ of $\recht{GSp}_{2g,\mathbb{Q}}$.
-Let $\msc{G}$ be the generic integral Mumford-Tate group of $S$ with respect to this variation of integral Hodge structures; then $\msc{G}$ is isomorphic to the model of $G$ corresponding to the lattice $\Lambda$ in $V$ (regarded as a faithful representation of $G$ via $\varrho$).
-Replacing $S$ by a Hecke translate corresponds to replacing the inclusion $G \hookrightarrow \recht{GSp}_{2g,\mathbb{Q}}$ by a conjugate, or equivalently to choosing another lattice in $V$.
-By applying theorem \ref{maintheorem1} we are able to prove the following theorem.
+In general, a model of $G$ will correspond to more than one $N(K)$-orbit of lattices, see Examples \ref{ex:cl} and \ref{ex:sl}.

+We can apply Theorem \ref{thm:main1} in the context of Shimura varieties and abelian varieties.
+Let $g$ and $n > 2$ be positive integers, and let $\mathcal{A}_{g,n}$ be the moduli space of complex principally polarised abelian varieties of dimension $g$ with a given level $n$ structure.
+Let $Y$ be a special subvariety of $\mathcal{A}_{g,n}$, and let $\msc{G} = \mathtt{GMT}(Y)$ be the generic (integral) Mumford--Tate group of $Y$ (with respect to the variation of rational Hodge structures coming from the homology of the universal abelian variety with $\mathbb{Z}$-coefficients).
+This is an integral model of its generic fibre $\msc{G}_{\mathbb{Q}}$, which is a reductive algebraic group.
+While reductive groups over fields are well understood, generic integral Mumford--Tate groups are more complicated: there is no general classification of the models of a given rational reductive group, not even for tori (see \cite{fomina1997}).
+On the other hand, the advantage of the integral group scheme $\mathtt{GMT}(Y)$ is that it carries more information about $Y$ than its generic fibre.
+This can be seen in \cite[Thm.~4.1]{edixhovenyafaev2003}, where a lower bound is given on the size of the Galois orbit of a CM-point $x$ of a Shimura variety in terms of the reduction of $\mathtt{GMT}(x)$ at finite primes.
+In this paper, we present another result that highlights the importance of studying the integral group $\mathtt{GMT}(Y)$, by showing that $\mathtt{GMT}(Y)$ determines $Y$ up to a finite ambiguity: